Boost Your Social Media Presence: 31-Day Author Platform Challenge

 It’s Day 6 of 31 Day Author Platform Challenge and we are all about the bio, the bio, the bio, the bio 🎶

-Keep reading31 Day Author Platform Challenge Day 7: Headshots
+Keep reading31-Day Author Platform Challenge, Day 7: Smile for your close-up!

 Smile for camera!
 For Day Six of the 31-Day Author Platform Challenge we are focusing on headshots.

-Keep reading31 Day Author Platform Challenge Day 8: #WritersLift Shout-outs
+Keep reading31-Day Author Platform Challenge, Day 8: Research legit conferences

 [Before we start, have you followed 10 new people yet?]
 Talk Directly to Those Who WANT to Hear From You Why are we talking about newsletters today?
+Because you’re going to create one.
+Sort of.
+Today you plan out the Who, What, When, How, and Why of your future newsletter.
+(Relax, you won’t write it out oit r send yet!)
 One of the problems with social media is that it casts a wide net.
 Everyone from everywhere is scrolling and watching.
 You never know who is paying attention so you never know if what you’re saying is being heard.
-Think about placing a billboard on a busy freeway.
-Yes, a TON of people will see it.
-But are they the right people?
-I mean, what do you know about those people?
-They have…
+Think…

-Keep reading31 Day Author Platform Challenge Day 10: Pop-up & Capture
+Keep reading31 Day Author Platform Challenge Day 10: Pop-ups = emails

 Day 10 of Bitsy’s 31 Day Author Platform Challenge is on capturing emails via pop-up sign-up forms.

-Keep reading31 Day Author Platform Challenge Day 11: Magnet Ideas
+Keep reading31-Day Author Platform Challenge, Day 11: More magnet madness!

 Today we are coming up with a list of 10 things you can offer as a freebie—your lead magnet— as an incentive to get people to sign up for your newsletter’s mailing list.
 It has to be not only good, but enough…enough for them to hand over their precious email address and agree to stomach yet another barrage of emails.

-Keep reading31 Day Author Platform Challenge Day 12: Let’s Make Freebies
+Keep reading31-Day Author Platform Challenge, Day 12: Freebie fruition

 Remember in Days 10 we talked about dangling a freebie to get people to sign up for your mailing list, and in Day 11 we brainstormed 10 potential freebies?
 Today, Day 12, we are going to pick one of those freebie ideas, and create it.